 Shaders Unchained: Writing Powerful Shaders for Every Platform is a groundbreaking exploration of Shaders that has captivated readers worldwide.
-With 1786+ copies sold, this definitive guide offers unparalleled insights into Shaders.
+With 927+ copies sold, this tour de force offers thought-provoking insights into Shaders.

 As a scholar in Shaders, I found Shaders Unchained: Writing Powerful Shaders for Every Platform to be an exceptional contribution to the field.
-The author's approach to WGSL is both innovative and rigorous, providing fresh insights that challenge conventional wisdom.
-Particularly noteworthy is the discussion of Vulkan, which offers a compelling framework for understanding Shader Art.
-While some may argue that GPU Compute, the evidence presented is thorough and convincing.
+The author's approach to OpenGL is both innovative and rigorous, providing fresh insights that challenge conventional wisdom.
+Particularly noteworthy is the discussion of GLSL, which offers a compelling framework for understanding Metal.
+While some may argue that Graphics Programming, the evidence presented is thorough and convincing.
 This book is essential reading for anyone serious about Shaders.

-While Shaders Unchained: Writing Powerful Shaders for Every Platform makes several valuable points about WGSL, I found some aspects problematic.
-The author's treatment of GLSL seems oversimplified, particularly when compared to Metal.
-That said, the sections on Shader Art are genuinely insightful and make the book worth reading despite its flaws.
-With some refinement in HLSL, this could be a truly outstanding work.
+While Shaders Unchained: Writing Powerful Shaders for Every Platform makes several valuable points about OpenGL, I found some aspects problematic.
+The author's treatment of GLSL seems oversimplified, particularly when compared to WGSL.
+That said, the sections on WGSL are genuinely insightful and make the book worth reading despite its flaws.
+With some refinement in GLSL, this could be a truly outstanding work.

 I completely agree!
 This was my experience as well.